SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-23-monogame-meet-vscode.markdown

 ![DotNet command list](/assets/img/posts/20230923/04-dotnet_installer.png)

+Click Install and follow the instructions (if any) to complete the setup to proceed.

 Ok, so you have all the prerequisites installed, what now?
 Well, we start using MonoGame!

 ## Installing MonoGame and creating your new game!